cloud-py-api/nc_py_api/docs/NextcloudApp.rst

     php occ app_ecosystem_v2:daemon:register manual_install "Manual Install" manual-install 0 0 0

 Then, launch your application.
-Since this is a manual deployment, it's your responsibility to set all the environment variables.
+Since this is a manual deployment, it's your responsibility to set minimum of the environment variables.
 Here they are:

 * APP_ID - ID of the application.